sap-tutorials/btp-dev-guidance/tutorials/set-up-cicd-kyma/set-up-cicd-kyma.md

 ### Create a repository

-To be able to perform the steps for setting up a CI/CD pipeline, you will need a public repository.
+To be able to perform the steps for setting up a CI/CD pipeline, you need a public repository.
 Currently, SAP Continuous Integration and Delivery supports [GitHub](https://github.com/) and [Bitbucket](https://bitbucket.org/) repositories.

-For real application development, you need to consider the right place for your repository, of course.
+For real application development, you need to consider the right place for your repository.

-In this example, we'll be creating a repository on GitHub.
-You'll need a [GitHub](https://github.com/) account for this step.
+In this example, we're creating a repository on GitHub.
+You need a [GitHub](https://github.com/) account for this step.
 Go ahead and create one if you don't have it yet.

 1. Create a new GitHub repository in your GitHub account.